To Fix Sciatica Pain in Your Back, You Might Have to Change the Way You Sit

 Since the sciatic nerve being pinched or irritated is the cause of sciatica pain, poor posture can contribute to that irritation.
 Even if you treat the underlying reason for sciatica, if you sit wrong and put pressure on the nerve, you can trigger a bout of sciatica.
 If you learn to sit with good posture, you might be able to relieve some of that pressure and experience less pain and fewer flare-ups.

 If you sit with your legs crossed or tucked up under your chair, you’re reducing your circulation and placing undue stress on your lower back.
-Sitting with correct posture reduces the strain on your spine and keeps the nerves from getting compressed.
+Sitting with the correct posture reduces the strain on your spine and keeps the nerves from getting compressed.

 What Is “Good Sitting Posture?”